RuneStone0/BitcoinTipping/README.md

-# BitTip - Tipping Jar Application
+# Bitcoin Tipping - Tipping Jar Application

 A Flask application for creating and managing digital tipping jars with SQLite database functionality.